 The Essential Documents You Need to Start Your Private Practice

-Running a private practice is a dream for so many therapists, but let’s be real—getting your paperwork together is the part no one looks forward to.
+Starting a private practice is a dream for so many therapists, but let’s be real—getting your paperwork together is the part no one looks forward to.
 (Trust me, I’ve been there!)
 When I started my practice, I thought all I needed was a cozy office and a good coffee maker.
 Turns out, I also needed a stack of forms to keep my practice running smoothly and legally.

 Essential forms for private practice therapists, including consent forms and superbills.